rosalie337/lab13-user-adventure/README.md

 [ ] Quest/Question Page uses query id to load correct data | 1
 [ ] Quest/Question Presents Question Information | 1
 [ ] Quest/Question Presents Question Choices | 1

+Questions:

+- Export default?
+Why or when should you use them?